DeadSwimek/cs2-vip/README.md

-    "MustBeThird": " Must be a \u0007Third\u0001 round, to use this command!", "Pack1": " You got a Packages number one.", "Pack2": " You got a Packages number two.", "WeaponAK": " You got a weapon AK-47.", "WeaponM4A1": " You got a weapon M4A1.", "WeaponM4A1S": " You got a weapon M4A1-S.",
+    "MustBeThird": " Must be a \u0007Third\u0001 round, to use this command!", "Pack1": " You got a Packages number one.", "Pack2": " You got a Packages number two.", "Pack3": " You got a Packages number three.", "WeaponAK": " You got a weapon AK-47.", "WeaponM4A1": " You got a weapon M4A1.", "WeaponM4A1S": " You got a weapon M4A1-S.",